Financial Planning Checklist

 If the cost of a degree seems overwhelming, here’s the good news: There are lots of ways to reduce the overall cost of your education at Strayer.

 First, explore what you can apply to your program

 You may be able to transfer credits from courses you completed at other accredited institutions, potentially reducing the time it will take to complete your Strayer degree.
 Most programs accept transfer credits, but there’s a limit on the number allowed.

 At Strayer, we recognize the value of your experience – so we offer ways to leverage your prior education, military experience, work experience, proven skills and more.
 Talk with an admissions officer to see if your experience can apply toward your degree.
 Fees may apply.

-Strayer and our affiliate, Sophia Learning, offer bachelor’s students an opportunity to complete general-education classes at a lower cost and apply them toward a Strayer degree program.
+Strayer and our affiliate, Sophia Learning, offer bachelor’s students an opportunity to complete general education classes at no cost and apply them toward their Strayer degree program.
 Learn more about Sophia Learning.

 Many employers offer tuition assistance for employees who go back to school.
 Check with your employer regarding educational benefits.

 Then start looking for money that doesn’t need to be repaid